datocms/plugins/web-previews/README.md

 * Route handler called returning the preview links: [`app/api/preview-links/route.tsx`](https://github.com/datocms/nextjs-starter-kit/blob/main/src/app/api/preview-links/route.tsx)
 * Route handlers to toggle Next.js [Draft Mode](https://www.datocms.com/docs/next-js/setting-up-next-js-draft-mode): [`app/api/draft-mode/enable/route.tsx`](https://github.com/datocms/nextjs-starter-kit/blob/main/src/app/api/draft-mode/enable/route.tsx) and [`app/api/draft-mode/disable/route.tsx`](https://github.com/datocms/nextjs-starter-kit/blob/main/src/app/api/draft-mode/disable/route.tsx)

+##### Lightweight Authentication
+In our Next.js starter kit, the preview link URLs also include a `token` query parameter that the plugin would send to the webhook receiver, like `https://www.mywebsite.com/api/preview-links?token=some-secret-ish-string`.
+The `token` is a string of your choice that just has to match in both the plugin settings and [in your frontend's environment variables](https://github.com/datocms/nextjs-starter-kit/blob/main/src/app/api/preview-links/route.tsx#L31-L34).
+While not encryption, this token is an easy way to limit access to your preview content.

 #### Nuxt 3

 Below here, you'll find a similar example, adapted for Nuxt.
 For the purpose of this example, let's say we want to return a link to the webpage that contains the published content.